navigating-the-darkweb/navigating-the-darkweb/docs/chapter5_zeronet.rst

 	ZeroNet options menu in ZeroHello.

-The default view (the “sites” tab) shows a list of sites you have visited and are now sharing with others.
-Moving your mouse over a site title will reveal a three-dot icon on the right side of the title.
+The default view (the **sites** tab) shows a list of sites you have visited and are now sharing with others.
+Moving your mouse over a site title will reveal a **three-dot** icon on the right side of the title.
 The figure below shows the options available from the menu.

 .. figure:: images/image154.png
 	:width: 400